RACM/rtmp2srt/README.md

 ## Demo

-This is a demo app on our sandbox
+This is a demo app on our sandbox (link not enabled in github)

 ## Roadmap

-When having the time, I will work on an SRTMP2SRT application based on this same framework. the app will support RTMP, SRT, and RIST as input or output
+When having the time, I will work on an RSR2RS application based on this same framework. the app will support RTMP, SRT, and RIST as input and SRT or RIST as output

 ## License